When I told my hubby Desi, who is Tamil, that I was planning to cook Ezhukari Kuzhambu, he first corrected my pronunciation: something he loves to do.

 Add salt to taste.
 If the kuzhambu is too thick, add some water.

-Let the kuzhambu cook on a low heat for about 10 minutes, turn off heat, and add the tempering (below)
+Let the kuzhambu or sambar cook on a low heat for about 10 minutes, turn off heat.

-When the mustard seeds crackle, take off the heat and add to the kuzhambu.
+When the mustard seeds crackle, take the tempering off the heat and add it to the sambar.

-Garnish the kuzhambu with coriander leaves.
+Garnish the sambar with coriander leaves.
 Serve hot with rice and poppadum.